Rustin170506/tidb-analyze.slide/slides.md

 <FMSketchDemo/>

 <!--
 This is a more detailed example of the Distinct Sampling algorithm.

 Every time you click the “Next” button, we will process a new row.

-The sample size is set to 8, so we will increment the die-level when the sample size exceeds 8.
+The sample size is set to 8, so we will increment the die-level when the sample size is bigger than 8.

 As you can see, even with an outlier in the set, the estimated cardinality remains accurate.
 -->

 ---
 transition: slide-left